atata-framework/atata.io/_includes/components/checkbox.md

 Represents the checkbox control.
-By default finds by label.
+By default is being searched by the label.

 ```html
 <label class="checkbox-inline">